AscentTracker/AsTra/hw/USERS-GUIDE.md

 - End climbing with Go-button (finished) or Set-button (failed to finish).
 Totals (altitude and seconds) are displayed until Go is pushed.
 - Auto poweroff after 10 minutes of idle (set "i 0" in settings.txt to disable)
+- If battery voltage drops below 2.0 V a warning and voltage reading are displayded until power is recycled.
+Exact safe lowest voltage level is unknown.

 Display
 -------